So I was very impatient to experience it and to bring you my Soho Farmhouse review!

 - Horse riding arena

-- Nearest train station is Chipping Norton or you can drive (about 2h) from London.
+- Nearest train station is Kingham (formerly known as Chipping Norton) or you can drive (about 2h) from London.